For a list of our Emeriti Faculty please click here.

 Research Interests: Critical thinking/reasoning, applied ethics (including business, distributive and environmental), philosophy of economics and any areas of intersection between them.

-Other: Member of the American Philosophical Association and the American Association of Philosophy Teachers; member of the SIUE community since 2002.
+Other: Member of the American Philosophical Association and the American Association of Philosophy Teachers; member of the SIUE community since 2002; personal homepage is here.